NoneShen/Poly-document/FAQ/template.md

 #### <img alt="img_7.png" height="35pcs" src="img_7.png" width="35pcs"/> When you first meet PolyBridge, you may concern:

 - Q: What is PolyBridge?
 What functions does it provide?
 Where is the website?
-- A: PolyBridge is a bridge through which you can transfer your asset (include tokens and NFTs) between different chains easily and quickly.
+<detail> A: PolyBridge is a bridge through which you can transfer your asset (include tokens and NFTs) between different chains easily and quickly. </detail>
 #### <img alt="img_4.png" height="35pcs" src="img_4.png" width="35pcs"/> If you are a developer, you may concern:

 - Q1: What kind of pairs are available on the PolyBridge?